uhray/crud/README.md

 <a name="entity" href="#entity">#</a> crud.<b>entity</b>(<i>route</i>, [<i>options</i>])

-Creates an entity on the provided api <i>route</i>.
-All api routes will be set on the express object at /api/{route}.
+Creates an entity on the provided API <i>route</i>.
+All API routes will be set on the express object at /api/{route}.

 Options <i>options</i> object can be provided.
 Options: